2025–26 South-West Indian Ocean cyclone season: Severe Tropical Storm Chenge

 On 17 October, a low–pressure area formed near Diego Garcia and was marked by Météo-France as the fourth Zone of Disturbed Weather of the season.
 It was then classified as Moderate Tropical Storm Chenge.
 Early on 22 October, Chenge intensified into a Severe Tropical Storm.
-Chenge then went on to move in a mostly western trajectory, passing north of Madagascar before entering increasingly unfavorable conditions and weakening into a Tropical Depression.
+Chenge then went on to move in a mostly western trajectory, passing north of Madagascar before entering increasingly unfavorable conditions and weakening into a tropical depression.
+Chenge dissipated on 25 October.
+After dissipation, the remnants of Chenge were absorbed into a broader monsoonal flow over East Africa.